openpeeps/madam/README.md

 path: "./example"                   # path to your HTML files

 # Templating paths.
-# Note that, templating paths are automatically
+# Note that, templates paths are automatically
 # prefixed with the project path provided abve.
 #
 # For example "views" Madam will try load all
 # html files inside of "./example/views/*"
-templating:
+templates:
     views: "views"
     layouts: "layouts"
     pages: "pages"